zhiming99/rpc-frmwrk/logs.md

 ---
+[`Mon Jun 12 2023 10:11:46 PM Beijing`]
+1. We have almose finished adding fastrpc and built-in router support to both Python and Java.
+The remaining work is to fix some bugs and make it stable.
+2. The haunting `EchoMany response lost` issue is reopened.
+There is still an unknown bug in the rpcfs module.

 [`Fri Jun 02 2023 03:28:02 PM Beijing`]
 1. Now Python has been enabled fastrpc and built-in router support.
 That is, Python can have a performance of around 500us with some configuration.
 2. Next I will make Java to have the two features.